mauro-rodrigues/passwordbreachchecker/README.md

 > python3 checkmypass_terminal.py password1 password2 password3

-Using checkmypass_textfile.py you will need to inpout your passwords as such:
+Using checkmypass_textfile.py you will need to input your passwords as such:

 > python3 checkmypass_textfile.py passwords.txt